Guide to Undergraduate Admissions in Engineering

-- The Engineering Tripos Parts IIA and IIB - which enables students to take a wide variety of subjects while specialising in one of nine engineering disciplines: Aerospace and Aerothermal Engineering; Civil, Structural and Environmental Engineering; Electrical and Electronic Engineering; Electrical and Information Sciences; Energy, Sustainability and the Environment; Engineering for the Life Sciences; Information and Computer Engineering; Instrumentation and Control; Mechanical Engineering.
+- The Engineering Tripos Parts IIA and IIB - which enables students to take a wide variety of subjects while specialising in one of nine engineering disciplines: Aerospace and Aerothermal Engineering; Bioengineering; Civil, Structural and Environmental Engineering; Electrical and Electronic Engineering; Electrical and Information Sciences; Energy, Sustainability and the Environment; Information and Computer Engineering; Instrumentation and Control; Mechanical Engineering.

 - The Manufacturing Engineering Tripos (MET) Parts IIA and IIB - which provides an integrated course in industrial engineering, including both operations and management.

 Other courses often taken by students admitted to read Engineering are Chemical Engineering (which is entered after the first year) and Management Studies (which is entered after the second year).

 Because the first two years of the course are common to all undergraduates, applicants for admission do not need to specify the field of engineering in which they intend to specialise at the point of application.
 The only exception to this rule is for applicants intending to transfer to Chemical Engineering after the first year, who need to apply for Chemical Engineering via Engineering in order to be guaranteed a place on the Chemical Engineering course.

 Further information on the courses offered by the Department is contained in:

 - The Cambridge University Undergraduate Prospectus which is available on-line or, on request, from the Cambridge Admissions Office (CAO), Fitzwilliam House, 32 Trumpington Street, Cambridge CB2 1QY, telephone (01223) 333308, email: email@example.com;